klesun-productions/klesun-productions.github.io/entry/public_personal/artur_klesun_cv.md

 - Latvian: average

 Programming:
+- I don't consider that programmer is defined by a particular language, an experienced programmer can master any new language syntax and specifics within a week, but just for the sake of numbers:
+  - Highly profficient (at least 70k lines of code each) in: [typescript](https://github.com/klesun/ts-browser)/[node.js](https://github.com/klesun/kunkka-tor.rent), [Java](https://github.com/klesun/deep-assoc-completion)
-- Actively worked (at least 10k lines of code each) with: C# (Unity), Java, node/js, Scala, Python, Lua, PHP (see "[Personal Projects](#user-content-personal-projects)" below)
+  - Actively worked (at least 10k lines of code each) with: [C#](https://github.com/klesun/iron-ladybug), [Scala](https://github.com/klesun/deep-js-completion), [Python](https://github.com/klesun/deep-dict-completion), [Lua](https://github.com/klesun/green-envy-xmas-defense), [Rust](https://github.com/klesun/hardsub-ocr-by-font), [PHP](https://asaptickets.com/)
-- Had a lot of experience with SQL at my present work, tried hundreds things with alive DB with billions of records in search of optimization tricks, choosing right indexes and stuff.
-Later started working with Redis.
+(see "[Personal Projects](#user-content-personal-projects)" below)
+- Worked a lot with different SQL databases, messaging queues (RabbitMQ, ActiveMQ) and Redis, had opportunities to experience firsthand the impact of my optimizations on the databases with billions of records, some of my tweaks resulted in 100x reduction of database load from particular operations and reduced overall server load several times.
-- Capable of maintaining a [Unix sever](https://klesun-productions.com) on either node or Apache, around 7 years of experience of devopsing personal projects.
+- Capable of maintaining a [Unix sever](https://klesun.net) on either node or Apache, around 7 years of experience of devopsing personal projects.
+In later years migrated some of the projects to AWS and Google Cloud through Kubernetes.
 - Academically familiar with: C, C++, Pascal
-- My forte is recursive algorithms.
-Most people can't easily understand them, but I can.
-I wrote numerous beautiful things starting from [Hanoi Tower resolver](https://github.com/klesun/Progmeistars_tasks/tree/master/Sem5_PointersRecursions_Vlad/e11) in school and ending with my present [php semi-compiler](https://github.com/klesun/deep-assoc-completion/blob/master/src/org/klesun/deep_assoc_completion/resolvers/DirectTypeResolver.java) for [IDEA](https://github.com/JetBrains/intellij-community).
+- I'm really good with recursive algorithms.
+I wrote [this](https://github.com/klesun/Progmeistars_tasks/tree/master/Sem5_PointersRecursions_Vlad/e11) in 2012 and the state of art [this](https://github.com/klesun/deep-assoc-completion/blob/master/src/org/klesun/deep_assoc_completion/resolvers/DirectTypeResolver.java) in 2018.
+And I only get better ever since.

+I take big pride in the quality of the products I develop and I take as a must to fully comprehend the consequences of every line of code in my application.

+I'm a fanatic about efficiency, strict typing and pure functional programming because that's obviously the clean and beautiful way to code.

  Personal Projects
 -------------------